 I spent two years at the US Air Force Academy teaching.
 During those two years, I

-also joined CAP Civil Air Patrol and became a Major.
+also joined CAP, Civil Air Patrol, and became a Major in CAP.

 Physics Courses: I've taught or am teaching